ibexa/documentation-developer/docs/infrastructure_and_maintenance/cache/persistence_cache.md

 !!! note

-    Memcached must not be bound to the local address if clusters are in use, or user logins will fail.
+    Memcached must not be bound to the local address if clusters are in use, or user logins fail.
     To avoid this, in `/etc/memcached.conf` take a look under `# Specify which IP address to listen on.
 The default is to listen on all IP addresses`

     For development environments, change the address below this comment in `/etc/memcached.conf` to `-l 0.0.0.0`